InvalidSatan/OSRS_Guide/README.md

 ## Roadmap

 - **Polished Website** – Expand `site/` with a consistent design language, responsive layout, and more detailed content extracted from the PDF.
-- **Interactive Tools** – Add calculators for experience tracking, gear checklists, and quest requirements.
+- **Interactive Tools** – Basic experience calculator and persistent checklists are now included on the site; future updates will expand these tools.
 - **Testing Setup** – Integrate automated linting or HTML validation for quality assurance.
 - **Contribution Guide** – Provide guidelines and templates for external contributions as the project grows.